casouri/awesome-himawari8/README.md

 ## Haskell

-[spicker/himawari8](https://github.com/spicker/himawari8) - A small program to download images taken by the Himawari-8 satellite - [Haskell]()
+[spicker/himawari8](https://github.com/spicker/himawari8) - A small program to download images taken by the Himawari-8 satellite

 ## Shell